Proposals to Create or Change Academic Programs (PCCAP)

 • a program of study offered at a new degree level (e.g., adding a master's degree in a subject currently taught at either the bachelor's or doctoral level)

-OAPRAA encourages submitters to plan for approximately one year for proposals to move through the approvals process.
-It is important to note that new degree types may take at least a calendar year and may require either notification to or approval from Vanderbilt's institutional accreditor.
-If approval is required, there are specific deadlines for submissions which could extend the approval time beyond a year.
-For more details on substantive changes, please visit the Institutional & Programmatic Accreditation page, or sign up for a Help Session with OAPRAA staff.
+OAPRAA encourages faculty and other academic leaders interested in proposing a new program to consult with an OAPRAA team member to learn more about the review and approval process, as well as the institution's regulatory obligations regarding substantive change.
+Depending on the nature of the new program, it may require either notification to or approval from Vanderbilt's institutional accreditor (SACSCOC).
+If approval is required, there are specific deadlines for submissions which could extend the approval time to approximately one year.
+For more details on substantive changes, please visit the Institutional & Programmatic Accreditation page, or contact OAPRAA to request a consultation.

 • Change an Existing Program